-Galena Summit is a high mountain pass at an elevation of 2.652m (8,701ft) above the sea level, located in the northwest corner of Blaine County, in the western United States in central Idaho.
-It’s one of the highest paved mountain roads in Idaho.
+Galena Summit is a high mountain pass at an elevation of 2.660m (8,727ft) above the sea level, located in the northwest corner of Blaine County, in the U.S. state of Idaho.

 How long is the road to Galena Summit in Idaho?